Have you been charged with a Drug Offence?

 Again, each case is different, so it is crucial that you seek legal advice as early as possible when facing any drug prosecution.
 The law is complicated and technical, and these cases should be handled by drug defence lawyers with experience.
 Dribbin & Brown Criminal Lawyers has an extensive history in handling drug cases.

-If you are about to be interviewed or have already been charged, call our office today to make an appointment with one of our experienced drug offence lawyers.
+If you are about to be interviewed or have already been charged, call our office today to make an appointment with one of our expert criminal lawyers in the Melbourne CBD.